 Sekihan: The Japanese Tradition of Eating Red Rice

-The Meaning of Sekihan Red Rice
+Sekihan (赤飯): The Meaning of Red Rice in Japan

-One primary reason why Sekihan is offered to the deities is that the color, red has been believed to have the power of driving away evil spirits since the old days in Japan as you can see from the gateway frame at the entrance to Shinto shrines.
+people believe the color red has the power of driving away evil spirits, as you can see from Torii, the gate located at the entrance to Shinto shrines.

-(Reference page of this article : Wikipedia 赤飯 )
+(Reference Page: Wikipedia 赤飯 )